top of page

 Let's get one thing straight.
 Teaching is the most important profession in the world.
 Perhaps in our ongoing pursuit to perfect our craft, we engage in professional development efforts that are a mile-wide and an inch-deep, gathering to discuss with colleagues the art of instruction but rarely having the opportunity to share real-time instruction with teaching peers.
 Busy schedules make traditional peer observation programs unwieldy.

-With the advent of the smart-phone, teachers can now easily share instruction by joining Fresh Eyes on Teaching.
-With our exclusive, interactive platform, teachers can reciprocate feedback within or between schools and individually with teaching friends across the world to help each other hone the challenging aspects of pedagogy.
-Rarely can such an authentic form of professional development be found.
+With the advent of the smart-phone, teachers can now easily share instruction by obtaining their very own video platform with Fresh Eyes on Teaching.
+With our exclusive, interactive network, teachers can reciprocate feedback within or between schools and individually with teaching friends across the world to help each other hone the challenging aspects of pedagogy.
+Rarely can such an authentic yet simple form of professional development be found.

 With Fresh Eyes on Teachingteachers become the reluctant stars of the show because the focus is on them, not their students.
-Teacher-observers want to see the teacher in action.
+Peer observers want to see the teacher in action.
 By emphasizing instruction, the ultimate winners are the students.
-Curricula is plentiful, but more emphasis needs to be placed on effective instruction.
+Curricula is plentiful, but instruction is where learning takes place.

 JOIN FRESH EYES ON TEACHING AND BECOME THAT RELUCTANT TEACHING STAR!